Evergreen State

 NAME TRANSLATION: state nickname

 FINAL DISPOSITION: Retired in 2014, the ferry was almost immediately put back into service.
 After an additional year, she was officially retired in December 2015.
 Sold in March 2017, she was to be moved to the island of Grenada in the Caribbean.
 This never happened.
 She moved from Tacoma to the Port of Olympia and was renamed The Dream.
 Plans were to move her to Florida as a floating entertainment venue.
 She was to be towed to Florida in the summer of 2018.
-As of this writing, she is still moored at the Port of Olympia.
+This never happened and the ferry was sold again, eventually getting evicted from the Port of Olympia.
+She was moved to Freeland, Whidbey Island for a time before moving to Bellingham, Washington.
+After spending time at Fairhaven near the shipyard there, she was moved across the bay to the site of the former GP Paper mill.
+As of Spring 2024, she’s currently still moored there.

 HISTORY